aruna-rajeswari/VEHICLE-LOAN-DEFAULT-PREDICTION/README.md

-# 🚗 Vehicle Loan Default Prediction
+# 🚗 Vehicle Loan Default Prediction Using Python and Tableau

 A comprehensive data analysis and predictive modeling project aimed at identifying high-risk vehicle loan applicants and understanding the factors influencing loan defaults.
 The project leverages **statistical analysis, machine learning, and interactive dashboards** to support data-driven decision-making for financial institutions.